DigitalOcean (DOCN)

 Matt Steinfort, Chief Financial Officer

-Matt Steinfort was appointed Chief Financial Officer of DigitalOcean in January 2023.
-He is responsible for leading and scaling the company's global finance organization.
-Steinfort brings over 30 years of experience in financial operations, general management, corporate strategy & development, and consulting.
-Before joining DigitalOcean, he served as CFO at Zayo Group, a global communications infrastructure platform.
-Notably, Steinfort founded Envysion, a video intelligence SaaS company, where he also served as President and CEO.
-He has also held leadership roles at ICG Communications, Level 3 Communications, Bain & Company, and Cambridge Technology Partners.
+Matt Steinfort became DigitalOcean's Chief Financial Officer in January 2023.
+Prior to this role, he was the Chief Financial Officer at Zayo, a global communications infrastructure platform.
+Steinfort also founded Envysion, a video intelligence SaaS company, where he held the positions of President and CEO.
+His professional background includes leadership roles at ICG Communications, Level 3 Communications, Bain & Company, and Cambridge Technology Partners.

-Bratin Saha holds the position of Chief Product and Technology Officer at DigitalOcean.
+Vinay Kumar serves as the Chief Product and Technology Officer at DigitalOcean.

 AI Analysis | Feedback